mathilde-b/SFDA/README.md

     whs.csv
     ivd.csv
 ```
-The size csv file should be as follow:
+The size csv file should be organized as follows:

 | val_ids | dumbpredwtags
 | ------------- | ------------- |